The rights stuff: what the Renters’ Rights Act means for tenants

 ‘No fault’ evictions chucked out

 This is the big one.
-The Renters’ Rights Bill says landlords can no longer use a ‘Section 21’ notice to evict you without giving a valid reason.
+The Renters’ Rights Act says landlords can no longer use a ‘Section 21’ notice to evict you without giving a valid reason.

 So, you shouldn’t be thrown out unfairly.
 For example, if you’ve complained about something and your landlord decides you’re too much trouble.

-To help landlords, the government is introducing clear and broader rules so they can reclaim their properties when they really need to.
+To help landlords, the government has introduced clear and broader rules so they can reclaim their properties when they really need to.
+For example, if they want to sell the home, do significant redevelopment work, or the landlord (or their family member) wants to move in.

-But you’ll be given more time to find a new roof over your head when this happens.
+But you’ll be given more time — up to 4 months rather than 2 — to find a new roof over your head when this happens.
+So you’ll get a little more breathing room.

 No more fixed-term tenancies.
 Period.

-The government has decided that all tenancies should be ‘periodic’.
+From now on, all new tenancies will be ‘periodic’.
 This is another word for a ‘rolling’ contract where tenancies roll on without a fixed term.

 Want to move out?
 You just need to give 2 months’ notice.
 But it’s not so simple for landlords that want to end a tenancy.